Advertising account executive

 Qualifications

-Although this area of work is open to all graduates, a degree or HND in the following subjects may improve your chances, especially as advertising is an increasingly competitive sector to enter:
+Although this area of work is open to graduates from any discipline, a degree in one of the following subjects may be particularly useful:

 - advertising